 If your application is shortlisted, a VSO hiring manager will be in touch to discuss the next steps and any changes to your placement and role.

 You can read VSO’s COVID-19 statement and frequently asked questions about volunteering during the COVID-19 pandemic here.

-To submit your application, click on ‘Make an application’ and complete all relevant fields on the online application form.
+To submit your application, click on 'Apply now' and complete all relevant fields on the online application form.